 Right, this is one of the most important parts of this checklist.

-Pricing is not something you going to make up on the fly for each client.
-You need to know what you are going to charge depending on the client’s preferred length of contract.
+Pricing is not something you will make up on the fly for each client.
+Depending on the client’s preferred contract length, you need to know what you will charge.
 So that means knowing how someone would pay if they were to book:

 - Per single session